 - Individual receivers would be subject to a large range of worst-case impacts, depending on how far from the works they are.
-The highest impacts are seen when works are near to receivers and are generally much lower when works are further away.
-For example, several works with 'high' impacts at the potentially most affected receivers are predicted to be compliant with the NMLs when the works are conducted further away. - All works scenarios are predicted to be compliant with the NMLs at all receivers during 'typical' works activities when the works are not close to receivers. - The impacts at childcare, educational and commercial receivers are predicted to be compliant with the management levels for all construction scenarios and activities. - Intersection works during out of hours periods are predicted to result in 'moderate' or 'high' impacts at the nearest receivers.
-Worst-case noise levels in NCA04 are around 70 dBA when equipment is used near the receivers.
+The highest impacts are seen when works are near to receivers and are generally lower when works are further away. - The impacts at childcare, educational and commercial receivers are predicted to be compliant with the management levels for all construction scenarios and activities.

 All feasible and reasonable noise mitigation measures will be applied to the construction work.
-Construction noise and vibration mitigation measures are discussed in Section 7.
+Construction noise and vibration mitigation measures are discussed in Section 8.

-6.4 Construction Vibration
+7.4 Construction Vibration

-Vibration intensive items of plant proposed for use during the construction of the site would include rockbreakers and vibratory rollers.
-These items of equipment are proposed to be used primarily during enabling works and bulk earthworks.
+Vibration intensive items of plant proposed for use during the construction of the site would include the use of smooth drum rollers.